-The Augmented Human Lab focus on exploring the ways of creating enabling human-computer interfaces as natural extensions of our body, mind and behaviour.
+The Augmented Human Lab focuses on exploring ways of creating enabling human-computer interfaces as natural extensions of our body, mind and behaviour.
 We call this "Assistive Augmentation".
-Creating such assistive augmentations poses a twofold challenge as they require: (1) novel hardware technologies and interfaces that capture relevant sensory information, understand the physical environment they are used to, while being unobtrusive.
-(2) holistic design approach to increase efficiency, support independence and social acceptance to account for real-world applicability.
+Creating such assistive augmentations poses a twofold challenge as they require: (1) novel hardware technologies and interfaces that capture relevant sensory information, understanding the physical environment they are used to, while being unobtrusive, and (2) a holistic design approach to increase efficiency, support independence and social acceptance to account for real-world applicability.

 We apply the research conducted in the Augmented Human Lab to